ivelum/django-uidfield/README.rst

 dev
 ===

+* [BREAKING] drop support for Django 3.0

+* add support for Python 3.9 and 3.10

+* add support for Django 3.2

 * starting this version, migrations for UIDField include `prefix` and `chars` arguments, specific for the field type.
 They are required for proper field